 - Finish specific tasks within a set period of time

-When you think you have more work time than you actually do, it’s easy to get really frustrated as you try to cram it all in.
-Filling out a weekly plan sheet makes it easy to see if you’re trying to fit more in than is actually possible, and also to see where the gaps are, to fit in blocks of time for specific tasks.
+When you think you have more time for your work than you actually do, it's easy to get really frustrated.
+You'll end up either giving up or trying to cram it all in.
+Filling out a weekly plan sheet makes it easier to see if you're trying to fit in an impossible workload.
+You'll also start to see where the gap in your day are hiding.
+From there, you can fit in blocks of time for specific tasks.

-For example, you can create blocks of time to handle emails once or twice a day, a block for deep cleaning once a week, and blocks for focused work time.
+For example, you can create blocks of time to handle emails once or twice a day.
+You can have a block for deep cleaning once a week, blocks for focused work time – and days off, too.

-I’ve since learned from my Mamapreneur Mastermind group that there is an actual productivity term for this: MITs (most important tasks).
-These are the tasks that will help you reach your big goals, but we tend to put them off in favor of easy and urgent tasks that don’t really matter much.
+I've since learned that there is an actual productivity term for this: MITs (most important tasks).
+These are the tasks that will help you reach your big goals.
+But we often put them off in favor of easy and urgent tasks that don't really matter much.

 Setting really clear goals will help you to set the most effective MITs.